pellared/opentelemetry.io/content/en/docs/languages/go/getting-started.md

 	var msg string
 	if player := r.PathValue("player"); player != "" {
-		msg = fmt.Sprintf("%s is rolling the dice", player) } else {
+		msg = player + " is rolling the dice"
+	} else {
 		msg = "Anonymous player is rolling the dice"
 	}